ALCAPA Heart Patient Ari Barrier

 "It was like she was running on a treadmill while eating," Barrier said.
 "She had little drops of sweat all over her forehead.
 She didn’t look like a healthy baby."
 Little did she know that her daughter’s weight loss and sweating while eating were part of a much larger problem: ALCAPA, which stands for Anomalous Left Coronary Artery from the Pulmonary Artery.
 This means that Ari’s left artery flows from the pulmonary artery instead of flowing from the aorta like a normal heart.
 Because of this, Ari’s blood did not contain the amount of oxygen it needed, causing her to have heart attacks at four months old.

 Ari was transferred to UMMC’s Pediatric Intensive Care Unit (PICU), and her family was terrified — they learned that most babies diagnosed with ALCAPA don’t live to see their first birthday.
-After undergoing a life-saving heart operation by Sunjay Kaushal, MD, PhD, which rerouted her left artery, Ari was left connected to many tubes and IVs to keep her stabilized.
+After undergoing a life-saving heart operation, which rerouted her left artery, Ari was left connected to many tubes and IVs to keep her stabilized.
 When the tubes were removed, Ari suddenly went into cardiac arrest.
 A day after the cardiac arrest she experienced seizures.

 "I had always wanted to be a nurse practitioner, but being in the PICU makes me want to be a nurse practitioner in the PICU, so I can be to another family what those nurses were to us," Khalilah said.
 Although Ari made a full recovery, she still had issues feeding after her surgery because of the strain that her heart had endured.
 She continued to use a feeding tube for about a year until it was removed in May 2016.

 But now, Ari is left with nothing but scars from her surgery.
 She is a healthy, curious two-year-old who hardly stops smiling.